On the Definition of Black Holes: Bridging the Gap Between Black Holes and Singularities: Introduction

 This paper will be organized as follows.
-In Section \ref{section:standard}, a brief review of the standard characterization of black holes (following Hawking and Ellis \cite{hellis}) will be given and discussed.
-In Section \ref{section:blackhole}, the key definitions of interest will be motivated and put forward, given that one has a notion of ``where" singularities are (e.g.\@ via a boundary construction as discussed above), leading to the proposed definition of black holes.
-These definitions will be illustrated in several examples highlighting both similarities and differences from the classic definition.
-In Section \ref{section:singularnbhd}, the merits of working with various boundary constructions will be discussed briefly before we commit to utilizing the abstract boundary, the key features of which we review.
-In Section \ref{section:results}, various results surrounding the proposed notion of black hole within the context of the abstract boundary will be presented, proven, and discussed.
-In Section \ref{section:weakcosmiccensorship}, application of the formalism to the Weak Cosmic Censorship Conjecture will be discussed.
+In Section \ref{section:standard}, we give a brief review of the standard characterization of black holes (following Hawking and Ellis \cite{hellis}).
+In Section \ref{section:blackhole}, we motivate and put forward the key definitions of interest, given that one has a notion of ``where" singularities are (e.g.\@ via a boundary construction as discussed above), leading to the proposed definition of black holes.
+We illustrate these definitions in several examples highlighting both similarities and differences from the classic definition.
+In Section \ref{section:singularnbhd}, we briefly weigh the merits of various boundary constructions before committing to the a-boundary (reviewed in the appendix) and using it to formalize singular neighborhoods.
+In Section \ref{section:results}, various results surrounding the proposed notion of black hole are presented, proven, and discussed.
+In Section \ref{section:weakcosmiccensorship}, we discuss application of the formalism to the Weak Cosmic Censorship Conjecture.